How to Start a Spices/Masala Business in India?

 Ready-to-use powdered spices are preferred by consumers, and custom-made packaging sizes would be beneficial for a broad range of customers, such as small householders and restaurant chains with bulk orders.

 To be successful in this business, you need to emphasize fresh spice sourcing directly from farms.
 Good grinders are also required to ensure uniformity in texture and flavour.
-You also need to invest in airtight packaging that can help preserve the aroma for longer shelf life, a crucial aspect of maintaining customer satisfaction.
+You also need to invest in airtight packaging that can help preserve the aroma for a longer shelf life, a crucial aspect of maintaining customer satisfaction.

 2. Mixed Masalas